BredaUniversityGames/xs/docs/index.md

  An extra small game engine, made with 🧡 at Breda University of Applied Sciences
 </pre>
 ----
-**xs** an experiment into making the smallest game making tool possible.
+# **xs** an educational game engine, made with the goal of being the smallest game making tool possible.
 It can also be a tool to teach introduction to programming for game developers, who might not necessarily be programmers.
-- xs uses the [Wren](https://wren.io/) scripting language for gameplay
+- xs uses the [Wren](https://wren.io/) scripting language
+- xs has minimal interface
 - xs uses 2D rendering and is best suited for pixel-perfect sprite graphics
 - xs has basic audio support (using Fmod) for playing sound effects and background music
 - xs can be built for PC, Nintendo Switch, and PlayStation 5

-- xs has minimal interface
+{: .warning }
-- xs is in a very early alpha (but open for contribution from anyone at games@buas)
+> xs is in a very early alpha (and  open for contribution from anyone at games@buas)
+> Features might be missing or not be stable.

 ## Running an example
 Download the latest [release](https://github.com/BredaUniversityGames/xs/releases) and run the file _xs.exe_.
 The xs engine will try to read a file named _games/.ini_.
 If that file does not exist, xs will create one and fill it with _hello_, so that it will automatically run the game in the _games/hello_ folder (a simple 'hello world' example).
 To run a different game, find the _games/.ini_ file and replace its contents by the name of another game (let's say _yourgame_).
 Upon execution, xs will then try to run the game inside the _games/yourgame/_ folder.